lrug/lrug.github.io/organising/organising-a-meeting.md

 ## Host the meeting

 This is quite involved, so [check out our separate "hosting the meeting" documentation](/organising/hosting-a-meeting) for all the detail.

+It's also important to remember that just because you're responsible for organising the meeting, it doesn't mean that you need to be the person hosting the meeting that month.
+Yours is the power to delegate!

 The short version is that you need to:

 1. be around from about 6pm to run through logistics and AV check with the speakers.
 2. turn on the zoom recording